Ericsson/codechecker/docs/analyzer/user_guide.md

                         analysis of a particular file takes longer than this time, the analyzer is killed and the analysis is considered as a failed one.
-  --z3 {on,off}         [DEPRECATED] This flag has no effect and will be
-                        removed in CodeChecker 6.30.
-The Z3 constraint solver backend is no longer supported by upstream Clang.
-Use '--z3-refutation' for Z3-based false positive reduction
-                        instead. (default: off)
   --z3-refutation {on,off}
                         Switch on/off the Z3 SMT Solver backend to reduce false positives.
 The results of the ranged based